Mindfulness-Based Stress Reduction (MBSR) (26 hours + daily home practice)

 The program consists of eight weekly (2 ½ hour) classes as well as an all-day retreat between weeks six and seven.
 Participants are given daily home practice assignments designed to assist in the development of a disciplined and nurturing meditation practice.
 Classes take the form of presentations of information, the experience of a variety of guided meditation practices, and discussion of the challenges, benefits, and strategies of developing an ongoing home practice.

-Participants will receive a workbook and four CDs of guided meditations.
+Participants will receive a workbook and links to 4 guided meditations.

 The MBSR group run by The Mindfulness Institute.ca, and taught by Priscilla M. Koop, is intended for individuals who are generally healthy, and who would like to learn to manage their stress more skillfully.
 It may be covered by your personal/work health plan (please inquire with your insurance provider).
 If you have any questions about eligibility, please Contact Us. firstname.lastname@example.org.